Sports Stars Who Ruined Their Careers In A Matter Of Seconds

 Tiger Woods instantly became a disgraced figured after a nasty fight between he and his wife, Elin Nordegren, exposed the legendary golfer as a serial cheater.

 By August 2010, Woods and Nordegren had reached a divorce settlement.
 Although it's been seven years since the incident made headlines, Woods' golf career has steadily declined.
-Unfortunately, it reached a new low in late May 2017 when Florida cops booked him on DUI charges, according to the New York Post.
-Officers found Woods asleep behind the wheel and said he exhibited "slow and slurred speech" when he was woken up.
+Unfortunately, it reached a new low in late May 2017 when Florida cops booked him on DUI charges.
+Officers found Woods asleep behind the wheel and said he exhibited "slurred speech" when he was woken up.
 Woods blamed the snafu on an "unexpected reaction" to prescription medicine.

 One of sport's most decorated and celebrated athletes, Lance Armstrong, shocked when he was stripped of all seven of his Tour de France titles in October 2012.
-According to ABC News, the U.S. Anti-Doping Agency published a report with testimony from 11 of Armstrong's teammates stating he used illegal drugs.
+The U.S. Anti-Doping Agency published a report with testimony from 11 of Armstrong's teammates stating he used illegal drugs.
 Armstrong wasn't alone in his doping antics either; he allegedly received helped from the team's coaches and doctors too.
 His fall from grace was only getting started at this point as sponsors like Nike dropped him from campaign ads.
-He continued to deny doping until a damning January 2013 interview with Oprah Winfrey.
+He continued to deny doping until a damning January 2013 interview with Oprah Winfrey (via ABC News).

 Armstrong claims he didn't think his actions were wrong at the time nor did he feel "bad" about it either.
 The damage was done and it left plenty of people disappointed including his Livestrong cancer charity.
 "Our success has never been based on one person, it's based on the patients and survivors we serve every day, who approach a cancer diagnosis with hope, courage and perseverance," the foundation said in a statement.
 Armstrong was also stripped of his 2000 Olympic bronze medal.